EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 ##### Skeleton Warrior:

 Summoned into a party by a necromancer, the Skeleton Warrior uses the same fighting ability as the Warrior.
-This Character is considered a summoned Character, and, even tho it is added to a party during a battle, it does not remain in the party after victory.
+This Character is considered a summoned Character and crumbles after a fight is finished.
 When killed, the skeleton warrior ceases to exist and will not appear in the graveyard.

 ## Battle